marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 * 45de2f7 First commit
 ```

 we see that we created 3 commits until now.
 Amending our last commit did not add a new commit in the tree, it only replaced one commit by an other commit.
-We could fear that any git command have a direct and impactful consequence.
+We could fear that any git command have a direct and irreversible impact.

 However git keeps a reflog which is a record of all commits that were referenced at some point.